Kaustubh-Kaka/projecteuler/README.md

 My solutions to projecteuler 1-100 + (bonuses I have to remove/password restrict)

-Files created but probems not solved : 8, 11, 80
+Files created but probems not solved : 8, 11, 29, 80

+Number of solutions available currently : 26

 todo:
 8